 The DSH program in Arizona is funded through a six pool system.
-With the exception of Group 5, each of the pools correlates to one of the hospital eligibility Groups.
+With the exception of Group 5, Eeach of the pools correlates to one of the hospital eligibility Groups.
+Therefore, there are five non-governmental hospital pools and one governmental hospital pool.
+The non-governmental hospital pool amounts are set by AHCCCS as authorized by the Arizona Legislature; the governmental pool amount is established by the Arizona Legislature.
 The amounts of funding for the pools for the current state plan year are contained in Exhibit 3.